 All four surgeons in CHOP’s Hand and Arm Disorders Program have extensive training and experience; two are board-certified in orthopedic surgery, two are board-certified in plastic surgery.
-Additionally, our doctors have completed a fellowship in hand surgery and three have earned a Certificate of Added Qualification in Hand Surgery.
+Additionally, our doctors have completed a fellowship in hand surgery and earned a Certificate of Added Qualification in Hand Surgery.

 Some of the surgical procedures available at CHOP include:

 Our multidisciplinary team of surgeons, radiologists, advanced practice nurses, physical therapists, occupational therapists and others consider all possible treatment options for children with hand and arm disorders.
 If surgery is needed, our team works with pediatric anesthesiologists and pain specialists to make your child’s surgery as safe and comfortable as possible.

 The Hand and Arm Disorders Program offers complete care for your child with a hand or arm anomaly, injury or tumor — from evaluation, to treatment and long-term follow up.

 Through our program, your child will also have access to the full range of pediatric subspecialties and expertise available at CHOP.
 The Hospital shares the No. 1 spot on U.S. News & World Report's 2014-2015 Honor Roll of the nation's Best Children's Hospitals and CHOP's orthopedic care has consistently ranked in the top five in the country.

 Our team brings together experts from the divisions of orthopedics, plastic surgery, genetics, radiology, oncology, neurosurgery, rehabilitation and more to determine your child’s diagnosis, treatment and follow up.